cdsittampalam/documentation/docs/Fund Administration.md

 You can repeat the steps to create multiple funds differentiated by the asset type and/or group of custodians.

 :::info
-More details on how custodians and thresholds work is provided in [Behaviours](/docs/Qredo%20Network#behaviours)
+More details on how custodians and thresholds work is provided in [Behaviours](/docs/Qredo%20Network#behaviours) section of the Qredo Network Overview page.
 :::

 ### Example